csynbiosysIBioEUoE/BDMS_FOSBE2019_SI/README.md

 The data is organised in the following subfolders:

 -	**Inference:**
+    -	ODE_Model1.stan, stan statistical model script with Model 1 (Lugagne et.al.) from the paper used to perform Bayesian Inference of the experimental data from [1].
+    -	ODE_Model2.stan, stan statistical model script with Model 2 (Intermediate) from the paper used to perform Bayesian Inference of the experimental data from [1].
-    -	ODE_Model.stan, stan statistical model script used to perform Bayesian Inference of the experimental data from [1].
+    -	ODE_Model3.stan, stan statistical model script with Model 3 (New) from the paper used to perform Bayesian Inference of the experimental data from [1].
     - MultiExtractExp.R, script designed to access the experimental data and experimental schemes from [1] to generate an appropriate list  of objects to be passed to the stan model to perform the inference.
 The csv files are generated using the script DataExtraction.m.
     -	DataExtraction.m, script to extract the desired experimental data and experimental profiles from [1].
     -	masterRun.R, script to perform inference through RStan using the designed model ODE_Model.stan and the list of data extracted from MultiExtractExp.R.
 The script allows to perform inference on single datasets in series or on the combined set.